nirajdesai70-del/ntppl_nsready_platform/shared/scripts/POSTGRESQL_LOCATION_GUIDE.md

 Backups are stored separately from the database:

 **Docker Compose:**
-- Use backup scripts in `scripts/backups/`
+- Use backup scripts in `shared/scripts/` (if available)
-- Backups typically saved to `reports/` or specified directory
+- Backups typically saved to `nsready_backend/tests/reports/` or specified directory

 **Kubernetes:**
 - CronJob: `postgres-backup` (runs daily at 2 AM)